I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/ni-ntifs-ioctl_volsnap_flush_and_hold_writes.md

 <text></text>

 ### Status Block
-I/O Status block
 The <b>Status</b> member is set to STATUS_SUCCESS on success or an appropriate NTSTATUS value such as one of the following:

-The volume was dismounted.

-A file lock conflict was encountered.
-This error can be returned by the filter manager.

 ## Remarks
 A shadow copy of a volume is a point-in-time copy of that volume.
 The shadow copy is primarily used by a backup application so that it may backup files in a consistent manner, even though files may really be changing during the time to complete the backup operation.
 A shadow copy can also be used to prepare a volume for a hibernation resulting from a PNP request and for crash dumps.

 Windows XP and later versions of the operating system include a framework for orchestrating the timing for a shadow copy, as well as a storage filter driver (not a file system filter driver) that uses a copy-on-write technique in order to create a shadow copy.
 The Volume Shadow Copy Service (VSS) orchestrates the shadow copy.
 The Volume Shadow Copy Driver, volsnap.sys, is a storage filter driver that loads on top of the storage stack below file systems.